paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 #### Amendment of Schedules of Controlled Substances
 For updated and republished schedules of controlled substances established by this section, see Code of Federal Regulations, Part 1308 of Title 21, Food and Drugs.

+#### Rulemaking
+Pub.
+L. 119–26, § 5, July 16, 2025, 139 Stat.
+417, provided that: “(a) Interim Final Rules.—The Attorney General—“(1) shall, not later than 6 months after the date of enactment of this Act [July 16, 2025], issue rules to implement this Act [see Short Title of 2025 Amendment note set out under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801)] and the amendments made by this Act; and “(2) may issue the rules under paragraph (1) as interim final rules. “(b) Procedure for Final Rule.—“(1) Effectiveness of interim final rules.—A rule issued by the Attorney General as an interim final rule under subsection (a) shall become immediately effective as an interim final rule without requiring the Attorney General to demonstrate good cause therefor, notwithstanding subparagraph (B) of the undesignated matter following paragraph (4) of [section 553(b) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553/b&num=0&edition=prelim), United States Code. “(2) Opportunity for comment and hearing.—An interim final rule issued under subsection (a) shall give interested persons the opportunity to comment and to request a hearing. “(3) Final rule.—After the conclusion of such proceedings, the Attorney General shall issue a final rule to implement this Act and the amendments made by this Act in accordance with [section 553 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section553&num=0&edition=prelim), United States Code.”

+#### Reviewing the Scheduling of Approved Products Containing a Combination of Buprenorphine and Naloxone
+Pub.
+L. 119–44, title II, § 209, Dec.
+1, 2025, 139 Stat.
+682, provided that: “(a) Secretary of HHS.—The Secretary of Health and Human Services shall, consistent with the requirements and procedures set forth in sections 201 and 202 of the Controlled Substances Act ([21 U.S.C.
+811](./chapter-013-drug-abuse-prevention-and-control.md#section-811), 812)—“(1) review the relevant data pertaining to the scheduling of products containing a combination of buprenorphine and naloxone that have been approved under section 505 of the Federal Food, Drug, and Cosmetic Act ([21 U.S.C.
+355](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355)); and “(2) if appropriate, request that the Attorney General initiate rulemaking proceedings to revise the schedules accordingly with respect to such products. “(b) Attorney General.—The Attorney General shall review any request made by the Secretary of Health and Human Services under subsection (a)(2) and determine whether to initiate proceedings to revise the schedules in accordance with the criteria set forth in sections 201 and 202 of the Controlled Substances Act ([21 U.S.C.
+811](./chapter-013-drug-abuse-prevention-and-control.md#section-811), 812).”

 #### Congressional Finding; Emergency Scheduling of GHB in Controlled Substances Act
 Pub.
 L. 106–172, §§ 2, 3(a), Feb.
 18, 2000, 114 Stat.
 7, 8, provided that: “SEC.
 2. FINDINGS.“Congress finds as follows:“(1) Gamma hydroxybutyric acid (also called G, Liquid X, Liquid Ecstasy, Grievous Bodily Harm, Georgia Home Boy, Scoop) has become a significant and growing problem in law enforcement.
 At least 20 States have scheduled such drug in their drug laws and law enforcement officials have been experiencing an increased presence of the drug in driving under the influence, sexual assault, and overdose cases especially at night clubs and parties. “(2) A behavioral depressant and a hypnotic, gamma hydroxybutyric acid (‘GHB’) is being used in conjunction with alcohol and other drugs with detrimental effects in an increasing number of cases.
 It is difficult to isolate the impact of such drug’s ingestion since it is so typically taken with an ever-changing array of other drugs and especially alcohol which potentiates its impact. “(3) GHB takes the same path as alcohol, processes via alcohol dehydrogenase, and its symptoms at high levels of intake and as impact builds are comparable to alcohol ingestion/intoxication.
 Thus, aggression and violence can be expected in some individuals who use such drug. “(4) If taken for human consumption, common industrial chemicals such as gamma butyrolactone and 1.4-butanediol are swiftly converted by the body into GHB.
 Illicit use of these and other GHB analogues and precursor chemicals is a significant and growing law enforcement problem. “(5) A human pharmaceutical formulation of gamma hydroxybutyric acid is being developed as a treatment for cataplexy, a serious and debilitating disease.
 Cataplexy, which causes sudden and total loss of muscle control, affects about 65 percent of the estimated 180,000 Americans with narcolepsy, a sleep disorder.
 People with cataplexy often are unable to work, drive a car, hold their children or live a normal life. “(6) Abuse of illicit GHB is an imminent hazard to public safety that requires immediate regulatory action under the Controlled Substances Act ([21 U.S.C.
 801](./chapter-013-drug-abuse-prevention-and-control.md#section-801) et seq.).
 “SEC.
 3. EMERGENCY SCHEDULING OF GAMMA HYDROXYBUTYRIC ACID AND LISTING OF GAMMA BUTYROLACTONE AS LIST I CHEMICAL.“(a) Emergency Scheduling of GHB.—“(1) In general.—The Congress finds that the abuse of illicit gamma hydroxybutyric acid is an imminent hazard to the public safety.
 Accordingly, the Attorney General, notwithstanding sections 201(a), 201(b), 201(c), and 202 of the Controlled Substances Act [[21 U.S.C.
 811(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section811/a&num=0&edition=prelim)–(c), 812], shall issue, not later than 60 days after the date of the enactment of this Act [Feb.
 18, 2000], a final order that schedules such drug (together with its salts, isomers, and salts of isomers) in the same schedule under section 202(c) of the Controlled Substances Act as would apply to a scheduling of a substance by the Attorney General under section 201(h)(1) of such Act (relating to imminent hazards to the public safety), except as follows:“(A) For purposes of any requirements that relate to the physical security of registered manufacturers and registered distributors, the final order shall treat such drug, when the drug is manufactured, distributed, or possessed in accordance with an exemption under section 505(i) of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 355(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section355/i&num=0&edition=prelim)] (whether the exemption involved is authorized before, on, or after the date of the enactment of this Act [Feb.
 18, 2000]), as being in the same schedule as that recommended by the Secretary of Health and Human Services for the drug when the drug is the subject of an authorized investigational new drug application (relating to such section 505(i)).
 The recommendation referred to in the preceding sentence is contained in the first paragraph of the letter transmitted on May 19, 1999, by such Secretary (acting through the Assistant Secretary for Health) to the Attorney General (acting through the Deputy Administrator of the Drug Enforcement Administration), which letter was in response to the letter transmitted by the Attorney General (acting through such Deputy Administrator) on September 16, 1997.
 In publishing the final order in the Federal Register, the Attorney General shall publish a copy of the letter that was transmitted by the Secretary of Health and Human Services. “(B) In the case of gamma hydroxybutyric acid that is contained in a drug product for which an application is approved under section 505 of the Federal Food, Drug, and Cosmetic Act [[21 U.S.C.
 355](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355)] (whether the application involved is approved before, on, or after the date of the enactment of this Act [Feb.
 18, 2000]), the final order shall schedule such drug in the same schedule as that recommended by the Secretary of Health and Human Services for authorized formulations of the drug.
 The recommendation referred to in the preceding sentence is contained in the last sentence of the fourth paragraph of the letter referred to in subparagraph (A) with respect to May 19, 1999. “(2) Failure to issue order.—If the final order is not issued within the period specified in paragraph (1), gamma hydroxybutyric acid (together with its salts, isomers, and salts of isomers) is deemed to be scheduled under section 202(c) of the Controlled Substances Act [[21 U.S.C.
 812(c)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section812/c&num=0&edition=prelim)] in accordance with the policies described in paragraph (1), as if the Attorney General had issued a final order in accordance with such paragraph.”